mahilab/Syntacts/build.md

 This will build **Syntacts** in its entirety and then install it to your system (likely in `C:\Program Files\Syntacts` or `C:\Program Files (x86)\Syntacts`).

 >- Syntacts uses **git submodules**.
 Make sure you use the `--recurse-submodules` option when cloning, otherwise your compilation will fail due to missing libraries!
->- The reason we require you to manually download the ASIO SDK with `wget` is because Steinberg's licensing agreement forbids that we distribute it.
-You can skip these two steps if you don't plan on using ASIO (though, you definitely should if you can!).
 >- You may need to specify a different CMake generator with `-G` if you have a another version of Visual Studio installed (e.g. `cmake .. -G "Visual Studio 15 2017 Win64"`)

 ## Building on macOS